 Product category Bioequivalence methods Insoluble binding agents.
 In vitro disintegration and binding assay.
-High solubility immediate In vitro dissolution in addition to studies to show that any release dosage forms. difference in formulation does not affect the safety and efficacy J of drug product.
-Low solubility immediate In vivo PK, in vivo PD, or clinical studies or combination of two release dosage forms. methods.
-Modified release dosage In vitro dissolution, in vivo PK or in vivo PD, or clinical studies, or forms. combination of two methods.
+High solubility immediate release dosage forms.
+In vitro dissolution in addition to studies to show that any difference in formulation does not affect the safety and efficacy of drug product.
+Low solubility immediate release dosage forms.
+In vivo PK, in vivo PD, or clinical studies or combination of two methods.
+Modified release dosage forms.
+In vitro dissolution, in vivo PK or in vivo PD, or clinical studies, or combination of two methods.